rutu-k/consul-deployment-patterns/README.md

 ### Consul agent as a Daemonset: HTTP handler

 In this scenario, we will use the Consul Helm chart to deploy Consul agent as a daemonset.
-These changes can be incorporated by `client.enabled: true` and adding Consul watch configuration in `client.extraConfig`.
+These changes can be incorporated by `client.enabled: true` and adding Consul watch configuration in `client.extraConfig` in values.yaml of Helm chart.
 With the proper configuration, you will see that every application pod receives the Consul notification on KV changes.
 But still there is twist here.
 Suppose you want to take a specific action on receiving Consul notification.
 For this, you need to configure a handler script which will reside in the application pod.
 This script in the pod won't be accessible to the Consul agent, as daemonset doesn't have access to file-system inside the pod.

-In this scenario, Consul agent should run as a sidecar in the application pod.
+In some cases, there can be some infrastructure changes and you need to configure watches dynamically.
+In such cases, Consul agent needs a reload to incorporate new configuration.
+Hence, it will be impractical to configure watches on the fly, as it will not be a straightforward approach for configuring watches automatically.
+In such scenarios, Consul agent should run as a sidecar in the application pod.

 ![Consul daemonset pattern](consul-ds.png)

 ### Consul agent as a sidecar: Executable handler script

 In this pattern, Consul agent runs as a sidecar in each pod.
 Watch is configured on this pod to track changes of the KV and notify subsequently using executable handler.
+In this case, handler is pointed to the localhost in contrast to the Daemonset approach where handler is pointed to service endpoint or an IP address.
 Whenever, the pod terminates or goes down, a new pod is created with same configuration and joins the Consul cluster to tracking the same KV changes again.

 ![Consul sidecar pattern](consul-sidecar.png)